IBM/code-engine-python-sdk/README_FIRST.md

   - `tox.ini`:
     - change `mysdk` to be `<package>`

+  - `.travis.yml`:
+    - Uncomment the `matrix` section.
+    - Remove the `jobs` section as this is only applicable to the template repository's build.

   - `README.md`:
     - Change the title to reflect your project; leave the version in the title as `0.0.1`
     - Change the `cloud.ibm.com/apidocs` link to reflect the correct service category